Politicians Who Destroy Confederate Symbols 'Should Be Lynched,' a Mississippi Lawmaker Says

 "His constant and consistent disrespect for those who are offended by the images of hate is unacceptable!
 I will fight with vigor and tenacity to ensure not only our current state flag is removed along with those images that glorify hate," Bell wrote in a post that included a screenshot of Oliver's Facebook page.

-The Root notes that Oliver's remarks are particularly striking given the fact that one of the county's in his district, Leflore, is home to Money, Miss. where Emmett Till was killed in 1955.
+The Root notes that Oliver's remarks are particularly striking given the fact that a county in his district, Leflore, is home to Money, Miss. where Emmett Till was killed in 1955.